Conestoga College: Trades and apprenticeship

+UArctic

+Conestoga college is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The college participates in UArctic’s mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Campuses

 Doon Campus is the main campus for Conestoga College.
 It is located at the south end of Kitchener and houses the central administration offices as well as the majority of courses offered by the college.
 Regional campuses have select programs.